Jekyll One

 Resolving deltas: 100% (1022/1022), done.

-Well done, that’s all to create a local working copy using a Git command.
-Skip the next section and continue on Initialize a project to make your J1 project ready to use!
+That is all you need to create a local working copy with Git.
+You can skip the next section and continue at Initialize a project to make your J1 project ready to use.

 Create new J1 projects

-If the Gem j1-template is installed, completely new projects for J1-based websites can be generated from scratch.
-All projects for J1 are created using the control program j1 (on the command line).
+If the j1-template gem is installed you can create completely new J1 projects from scratch.
+New projects are created with the j1 command on the command line.

 Create the projects folder